 “We tried to keep this close to a real-world, professional experience they would have once they graduated,” Pettibon says.

-Once the credit union installed the artwork and opened its headquarters, it hosted a reception for the artists, showing off the work and letting the students talk to those in attendance — including the president of Winthrop and business leaders — about their artwork.
+Once the credit union installed the artwork and opened its headquarters, it hosted a reception for the artists to show off their work and allow them to talk to those in attendance — including the president of Winthrop and business leaders — about their artwork.